-Council is required to collect a separate rate, the Regional Landscape Levy to reimburse the Council for the funding contribution required by the Landscape South Australia Act 2019 for the Green Adelaide Board.
+Council is required to collect a separate rate, the Regional Landscape Levy, to reimburse the Council for the funding contribution required by the Landscape South Australia Act 2019 for the Green Adelaide Board.
+The total value of this contribution is fully recoverable.
 This separate rate is effectively a state tax and Council does not retain the revenue collected by way of the separate rate.

-Council may apply rate remissions, postponements and rebates in accordance with the Act and the Rate Rebate Policy.
-In addition, if a ratepayer is experiencing hardship with paying their rates, they may make an application for rate relief by way of a remission or postponement in accordance with the Act and the Council's Hardship Policy.
-Fines and interest apply to overdue rates and if an amount payable by way of rates is in arrears for three years or more, the Council may sell the land for non-payment of rates.
+Council may apply rate remissions, postponements, and rebates in accordance with the Act and the Rate Rebate Policy.
+In addition, if a ratepayer is experiencing hardship with paying their rates, they may make an application for rate relief by way of a remission or postponement in accordance with the Act and Council's Hardship Policy.
+Fines and interest apply to overdue rates and if an amount payable by way of rates is in arrears for three years or more, Council may sell the land for non-payment of rates.